Itera/docker-intro-workshop/01_static_website/README.md

 # Hosting a static website

-The goal of this task is to serve a website on http://localhost:8080
+The goal of this task is to serve a website on [http://localhost:8080](http:localhost:8080).
+This is just a fancy way of saying that we will download a webpage when we open that link in our browser.
+The webpage in question is the `index.html` file in this folder.

 We will serve the website using a webserver called [NGINX](https://www.nginx.com/products/nginx/).